|Previous College:||Eastern Washington '99|

-Brenda Howe, a former golfer at Eastern Washington University, enters her fifth year as head coach of the EWU women's golf team.
+Brenda Howe, a former golfer at Eastern Washington University, enters her sixth year as head coach of the EWU women's golf team in 2014-15.
 She was appointed to the position entering the 2009-10 season.

 Eastern finished sixth out of 11 teams at the Big Sky Championships in 2013, the program's highest finish under Howe.
 The Eagles shot a third-round 298 at the championships, the program's lowest single-round score since 2008.
 Eastern finished with a 54-hole score of 911, the lowest three-round total since 2002.